BBNaija Season 4: How Tacha, Mercy court summary eviction - Vanguard News

 By Ayo Onikoyi

-Given social media dictates, Tacha and Mercy are by far the most popular housemates in the Big Brother Season 4 but if care is not taken the duo may soon see themselves out of the house sooner than they knew it.
+Given social media dictates, Tacha and Mercy are by far the most popular housemates in the Big Brother Season 4 but if care is not taken the duo may soon see themselves out of the House sooner than they expected.

-Yes, when it comes to voting they have a huge chance to go all the way but their excesses in the house and constant brush-off with Biggie may have the eviction hammer dangling their way – summarily and there won’t be a damn thing their teeming fans and followers could do about it!
+Yes, when it comes to voting they have a huge chance to go all the way but their excesses in the House and constant brush with Biggie may have the eviction hammer dangling their way – summarily and there won’t be a damn thing their teeming fans and followers can do about it!

 For acts of inciting violence and attempting to disrespect the authority of the House, Mercy and Tacha have received ‘Strikes’